-The clinical, bedside, and laboratory application of respiratory care is presented, utilizing the facilities of affiliated clinical sites under the supervision of hospital Respiratory Care Practioners.
+During this practicum, clinical, bedside, and laboratory application of respiratory care is presented, utilizing the facilities of affiliated clinical sites under the supervision of hospital Respiratory Care Practioners.
 Clinical affiliations are designed to expose students to an environment in which they can develop their skills providing direct patient care.
+(Prerequisite: RSPT281R)